musthakk/e19-3yp-School-Van-Tracking-System/docs/README.md

 | Sample item   | 5         | 10 LKR     | 50 LKR |
 -->

+# Navigating the Challenges: Limitations of Our System

+While our school van tracking system, "SureWay," is designed with meticulous attention to detail, we believe in transparency and acknowledge that there are certain limitations.
+Here's a candid look at them:

+- **Camera Visibility**: Like all camera-based systems, our dash cam's performance can be affected by factors such as lighting conditions and obstructions.
+We're continually working on enhancing its capabilities to provide clear visibility under various conditions.

+- **False Alarm Detection**: Our system relies on the driver's manual response to false alarms.
+While this allows for human discretion, it also introduces the possibility of delays or errors in response.

+- **Manual Marking of Student Attendance**: The driver manually marks student attendance, which could lead to human errors.
+We're exploring automated solutions to minimize this.

+- **Admin Responsibility**: The system's effectiveness depends on the admin's active role in checking and monitoring all system activities.
+We're developing features to streamline this process and reduce the admin's workload.

+- **Maintenance Downtime**: Like any tech solution, our system may require downtime for maintenance or face occasional device failures.
+We strive to keep these to a minimum and ensure they cause minimal disruption.

+- **Signal Reliability**: Weather conditions and the geographical area can affect the reliability of the signals.
+We're constantly optimizing our system to perform reliably under various conditions.

+We see these limitations not as roadblocks, but as stepping stones towards making "SureWay" the most reliable and efficient school van tracking system.
+Your feedback and suggestions are always welcome as we navigate these challenges together!

 ## Conclusion

 <!-- What was achieved, future developments, commercialization plans -->